threerings/narya/src/as/com/threerings/README.txt

   what happens if it proceeds to define a class like com.threerings.presents.client.Client?

-- constructors do not defaultly call super()- be sure to do it explicitely.
+- <strike>constructors do not defaultly call super()- be sure to do it explicitely.
-  Maybe we should get in the habit of doing it in Java for consistency and explicitness.
+  Maybe we should get in the habit of doing it in Java for consistency and explicitness.</strike>
+  CORRECTION: super() is called implicitely, just as in Java.

+- It's annoying how there can be only one constructor: if you have classA that has a 1-arg constructor and it is extended by classB, then the implicit super() is inserted, but this results in runtime error because the classA constructor is not being passed an arg.
+You'd think this would be caught at compile time...

 - I'm a little shaky still about how I'm going to handle arrays.
 In ActionScript all arrays (except ByteArray) are the same type: Array.